BrunoVukasovic/FESB-programming-for-internet/README.md

 # ProgrammingForInternet
-Projects I have made as part of Programming for internet course on college.
+Project I made as part of Programming for internet course on college.
+Task: Create simple web page using HTML, CSS and JavaScript.